avcoder/unit04-lesson06/slides.md

 - What does [it](https://jestjs.io/docs/api#testname-fn-timeout) do?
 - What does [expect](https://jestjs.io/docs/expect) do?
 - What does [toBe](https://jestjs.io/docs/expect#tobevalue) do?
-   - compare objects using toBe vs toEqual vs toStrictEqual
+   - compare objects using toBe vs toEqual

 ---
 transition: slide-left